ChangePool/cardano-improvement-proposals/incentives/response.md

   <code>—Alan Watts</code>
 </p>

 The social climate of scarcity and "never enough" in the Cardano ecosystem is fueled by disengagement, comparison and shame (Brown, 2012).
+Toxic interpersonal interactions are defined by negativity, disrespect, and harmful behaviors that permeate the culture of an organization or community, draining people's energy, enthusiasm and self-esteem (Sandhu, 2024).

 Amadae (2016) recognizes that game theory will only take us so far.
 A world created by game theory is a world in which no one wants to live. _Figure 1_ illustrates a theory of motivation developed by Maslow (1943).
 In Maslow's hierarchy, the lower levels represent basic survival needs and tend to be win-lose situations, also referred to as zero sum.
 In a zero sum situation, one person's gain is another person's loss.
 In the Cardano ecosystem, the amount of ADA available is finite.
 ADA delegated to a stake pool is not available for delegation to other pools.
 Therefore, the incentives in Cardano comprised of mechanisms and numeric parameters that remain a constant focus, motivation or excuse for behavior represent a zero sum, win-lose situation supporting only the most basic human needs for survival.